secretgspot/cariari-realty/README.md

 - Resolve issue with recenter/resize of a map on preview
 - Store across pages (sapper/store?)
 - Rethink access for client/admin
+- QR 1st print, QR property details for outside of property.

 ### Feautures

 | URL | Action |
 | ------ | ------ |
 | / | main map view with preview and details |